unni-krishnan-95/copy/_posts/2016-12-31-vulnhub-kioptrix4.md

 john@Kioptrix4:~$
 ```

 Bingo!
-Okay, now that we have more access, let's run [ps](http://linuxcommand.org/man_pages/ps1.html)and see what running processes we have.
+Okay, now that we have more access, let's run [ps](http://linuxcommand.org/man_pages/ps1.html) and see what running processes we have.

 ```console
 john@Kioptrix4:~$ ps -ef | grep root